cgint/third-eye/CODING_GUIDES_key_principles.md

 * Place the happy path last in the function for improved readability.
 * Implement proper error logging and user-friendly error messages.
 * Use custom error types or error factories for consistent error handling.

+# External libraries

+* When using external libraries like bootstrap we do not refer to them in their CDN version but self hosted
+* Never use Google-Fonts